China says business spats with Myanmar can be resolved

 "Myself and Foreign Minister Suu Kyi reached a consensus, that all problems can find an appropriate resolution via friendly consultations," it quoted Wang as saying, without mentioning specific projects.

-Chinese Foreign Ministry spokesman Lu Kang said Wang and Suu Kyi had discussed the Myitsone dam.
-He gave no details.

-Myanmar's new government wants to develop the economy and improve livelihoods, and China is willing to invest more in the country, including in infrastructure projects, Wang added.
+Myanmar's new government wants to develop the economy and improve livelihoods, and China is willing to invest more in the country, including in infrastructure projects, he added.

 "We will guide Chinese companies operating in Myanmar to respect Myanmar's laws and rules, respect local customs, pay attention to environmental protection ... and fulfil their responsibility to society," Wang added.